wissol/eo/grammar_bits.md

 [1]_s_[2]  genitive 2 owns 1 -aspisRoa(Roa's spear)- or 1 is made of 2   caslaspe (cooked fish, lit. cooked food made of fish)

+_go instrumental xaego xak  (I walk with sandals) moutgo sasak (the boy plays with peebles)

+ki_ transform into something  ma kite sauka (the boy will become a man)

 plural _t  _[vowel]t or _ t _